livingdocsIO/documentation/content/enterprise/reference-docs/project-config/content-types.md

 You might also come across the `documentType`.
 It distinguishes between articles and pages.
 It is considered legacy by now, whenever possible differentiate by the content-type.

-_Good to know_ If you use a reference design, then for every `contentType` there must be a `layout` in the reference design.
+_Good to know:_ If you use a reference design, then for every `contentType` there must be a `layout` in the reference design.
 The name layout of the layout must be exactly the same as the `contentType.handle`.

 We plan to allow to move all layout options which are currently defined in the design to the `contentType` configuration.
 The current situation is an intermediary step to limit the required changes when upgrading to the latest version.